Logo-jrhs

 Background: Prematurity and neonatal hypotrophy (defined as a Z-score below -2 for weight, length, or head circumference) increase the risk of perinatal morbidity, mortality, and long-term developmental disorders.
 This study examines the growth trajectories of Moroccan preterm infants and investigates the factors influencing their overall growth outcomes at six months, including weight, length, and head circumference.

-Methods: The study, conducted at the Rabat National Reference Center for Neonatology and Nutrition (April–October 2023), included 686 premature newborns (24–36 weeks) hospitalized ≥48 hours, with complete anthropometric data and follow-up to six months.
-Exclusions were major malformations, chromosomal abnormalities, metabolic disorders, or incomplete data.
-ANOVA and multivariate logistic regression identified independent predictors of weight growth outcomes at six months (WAZ ≥ -2), adjusting for confounders (gestational age, sex, hospitalization, multiparity, phototherapy, antibiotics, early food diversification).
-Results are reported as odds ratios (OR) with 95% confidence intervals (CI).
+Methods: This study was conducted at the National Reference Center for Neonatology and Nutrition in Rabat from April to October 2023.
+It included 686 premature newborns (24–36 weeks) hospitalized for≥48 hours, with complete anthropometric data and follow-up of six months.
+Exclusion criteria were major malformations, chromosomal abnormalities, metabolic disorders, and incomplete data.
+ANOVA and multivariate logistic regression identified independent predictors of weight growth outcomes at six months (WAZ≥-2), adjusting for confounders (gestational age, gender, hospitalization, multiparity, phototherapy, antibiotics, and early food diversification).
+Results are reported as odds ratios (ORs) with 95% confidence intervals (CI).
 Growth curves were generated with Python.
 Significance was set at P<0.05.

 First Name